These are my trading terms and conditions

-- You must treat any us with respect and dignity.
-Any failure to do so will be a significant breach by you of the Services Agreement and allow us to terminate.
+- Carers should be treated with respect and dignity.
+Any failure to do so will be a significant breach by you of the Services Agreement and allow me to terminate.

 - You are responsible for the cost of providing adequate cleaning products and protective clothing to allow a Carer to provide the Services.